ChijinZ/msg-transmitter/readme.md

 [![Build Status](https://travis-ci.org/ChijinZ/msg-transmitter.svg?branch=master)](https://travis-ci.org/ChijinZ/msg-transmitter)
 ## Overview
 It is a library of single server multiple clients model.
 The main purpose of this library is helping users more focus on communication logic instead of low-level networking design.
 User can transmit any structs between server and client.
+The crate is based on TCP, so it can support both Windows and Linux.
 ## dependances
 - Main networking architecture impletmented by asynchronous framework [tokio](https://github.com/tokio-rs/tokio) and [futures](https://github.com/rust-lang-nursery/futures-rs).
 - User data are transfered to bytes by serialization framework [serde](https://github.com/serde-rs/serde) and binary encoder/decoder crate [bincode](https://github.com/TyOverby/bincode).